prabalkaushik/Sentiment-Analysis-Liesure-industry/README.md

    jupyter notebook
    ```

-The notebooks assume the dataset files remain in the repository root.
+The notebooks assume the dataset files are located in the `data/` folder.